cbrown5/impact-eval-app/readme.md

 CJ Brown 2025-03-07

+TODO
+Make the MPA all have teh same coral habitat.

+Go for a high difference
+Go for a low difference
+Balance the difference
+Need to be representative of:
+fishing gradient
+habitat distribution
+habitat disribution inside the proected area

 This web app allows users to explore how monitoring design affects the reliability of impact measures.
 Specifically, the user will be designing a program of diver surveys to count fish biomass.
 They want to know the impact of no-take marine reserves on fish biomass.
 They need to make choices about where to survey to get an accurate measure of the impact.
 They are then presented with a final result of the impact measure from their surveys versus the true impact value.

 Impact is defined as the mean difference between survey sites inside the no-take zones versus outside the no-take zones.